Adrianordp/digital_twin_backend/README.md

 ## API: Session-Based Workflow

-The API provides both modern session-based endpoints and legacy endpoints for backward compatibility.

-### Modern Session-Based API

-All new applications should use the session-based endpoints under `/simulate/*`.
-Each simulation runs in an isolated session with its own state, history, and logs.
+The API provides session-based endpoints where each simulation runs in an isolated session with its own state, history, and logs.

 ### Session Lifecycle